TeskaLabs/CatVision-Docs/faq.md

 Bundle ID is used on iOS as a source of App ID.

 ## What "Unauthorize" does?

-It removes an access from a specific client (e.g., mobile application) to CatVision.io server.
+It removes an access from a specific client \(e.g., mobile application\) to CatVision.io server.

+## What is "Product"?

+Product is how we call environment from where you can access mobile devices with your application equipped with CatVision.io SDK.
+Every application has its own Product, so it is more clear and well-aranged that way.
+You can have one Product, or ten Products, it depends only on you.